tagtogorg/tagtog-doc/webeditor.md

     </div>
     <div class="one-third-col">
       <div class="message">
-        <strong>What is an unique entity?</strong> a group of entity with the same Entity Type and text.
+        <strong>What is a unique entity?</strong> a group of entity with the same Entity Type and text.
       </div>
     </div>
     <div class="two-third-col">